RunesRepoHub/ACS/docs/requirement.md

     This will result in these errors.
 (And possible more)

-    * Can cause a softlog error on proxmox when running it an VM.
+    * Can cause a softlog error on proxmox when running it in  VM.

     * The longer the playlists the longer the download.
 (At download 86 of 156 it takes 30 mins of 400mb of data, THIS is NOT a networking limit)